Fact-checked by the Snapmessages editorial team

 Additional behavioral warning signs that your messages may be monitored include: your screen lighting up when the device is idle, unexpected reboots or shutdowns, new apps appearing that you did not install, and the device taking longer than usual to shut down (a sign that background processes are completing data uploads before power-off).

-On iPhones specifically, if you see a small orange or green dot appearing in the top-right corner of the screen — Apple’s privacy indicator introduced in iOS 14 — when you are not actively using a camera or microphone app, that indicates an app is accessing those sensors in the background.
+On iPhones, a small orange or green dot appearing in the top-right corner of the screen, Apple’s privacy indicator introduced in iOS 14, signals that an app is accessing the camera or microphone.
+Seeing that dot while you are not actively using a camera or microphone app is a meaningful warning.

 | Warning Sign | Likely Cause | Severity Level |